Skip to main content

 3. You can help empower your student by talking about resources.
 This will prompt your student to think about what to do if they or a friend experience a sexual assault.
 Try some of the following:

-“What are some important numbers, apps, or resources that would be helpful to have on hand when you go out?”
+“What are some important phone numbers, apps, or resources that would be helpful to have on hand when you go out?”

 “If you or someone you know were sexually assaulted, what would you do?”